 Slevin is mistakenly put in the middle of a personal war between the city’s biggest criminal bosses.
-Under constant watch, Slevin must try not to get killed by an infamous assassin and come up with an idea of how to get out of his current dilemma.
-A film with many twists and turns.
+Under constant watch, Slevin must try not to get killed by an infamous assassin and figure out a way out of his situation before it's too late.

 Film Threat by